 While sewing clips aren’t new and are similar to bulldog clips and pegs these are specially designed to work with you on your sewing and craft projects.
 With many having measurement guides, grips and are easy to handle especially if you struggle with pins.

 I found sewing clips perfect for projects from clothing to homewares and even some craft projects as they are easy to grasp hold of and quickly up clip when needed.
+They are also really quick and easy to pull off and unclip while you are in a good rhythm of sewing.

 What Are Sewing Clips?